 How to use the floating camera button

 Having trouble reaching the Galaxy S8’s shutter button while you’re trying to capture the perfect shot?
-Not to worry — just like Samsung’s Galaxy S7 and Galaxy A5, the Galaxy S8 lets you move the shutter button to a more convenient screen location.
+Not to worry — just like Samsung’s Galaxy S7 and Galaxy A5, the

 First, though, you’ll have to enable it in the settings menu.
 Head to the Galaxy S8 camera app’s Settings and tap the Floating Camera button.
 Then, it’s as easy as pressing and drag on the shutter button with a free finger to a spot that’s easier to tap.